-- 20.1 Staff are aware that inappropriate behaviour towards pupils is unacceptable and that it is a criminal offence for them to engage in any sexual activity with a pupil under the age of 18. - 20.2 We provide our staff with advice regarding their personal online activity and we have clear rules regarding electronic communications and online contact with pupils.
-It is considered a serious disciplinary issue if staff breach these rules. - 20.3 Our Staff Code of Conduct sets out Saint Peter's expectations of staff and is signed by all staff members to confirm that they have read, understood and will comply with the expectations. - 20.4 At Saint Peter's we recognise the possibility that adults working in the school or on behalf of the school (including governors, volunteers, supply teachers and agency staff) may harm children. - 20.5 Any concerns about the conduct of other adults in the school or those working on behalf of the school should be reported to the Headteacher without delay (or where that is not possible, t the Designated Safeguarding Lead); any safeguarding concerns or allegations about the Headteacher should be communicated in writing to the Chief Executive Officer (CEO) of St Thomas Aquinas Catholic Multi-Academy Trust.
-If an allegation is made against a member of staff, our set procedures must be followed.
-Our allegations against staff policy and procedure can be accessed on the Trust's website and are summarised in Appendix 3 of this policy.

-- 20.6 Allegations made against staff who no longer work at the school will be reported to the police. - 20.7 Safeguarding concerns and allegations against members of staff should be reported whether they take place on the school premises or offsite. - 20.8 Where appropriate, the school will inform Ofsted of the allegation and actions taken, within the necessary timescale.
+- At Saint Peter's we recognise the possibility that adults working in the school or on behalf of the school may harm children.
+If an allegation is made or low-level concern is raised against a member of staff, including supply staff, contractor or a volunteer, our set procedures must be followed as described in our 'Allegations made against/Concerns raised in relation to teachers, including supply teachers, other staff, volunteers and contractors' Policy, which can be accessed on the Trust extranet.
+The full procedures for managing such allegations or concerns are set out in Part Four od Keeping children safe in education, 2021. - 20.2 We provide our staff with advice regarding their personal online activity and we have clear rules regarding electronic communications and online contact with pupils.
+It is considered a serious disciplinary issue if staff breach these rules. - 20.3 Our Staff Code of Conduct sets out Saint Peter's expectations of staff and is signed by all staff members to confirm that they have read, understood and will comply with the expectations. - Any concerns about the conduct of adults in the school or those working on behalf of the school should be reported to the Headteacher without delay (or where that is not possible, to the Designated Safeguarding Lead); - any safeguarding concerns or allegations about the headeacher should be communicated in writing to the Chief Executive Officer (CEO) of St Thomas Aquinas Catholic Multi-Academy Trust. - 20.6 Allegations made against staff who no longer work at the school will be reported to the police. - 20.7 Safeguarding concerns and allegations against members of staff should be reported whether they take place on the school premises or offsite. - Where appropriate, the school will inform Ofsted of the allegation and actions taken, within the necessary timescale.